ecrum19/PasswordGenerator/README.md

 # PasswordGenerator
-Project to display skill with JavaScript, HTML, and CSS coding formats.
+Project to display skill with JavaScript, HTML, and CSS development and implementation.

 To display the HTML product: